 Recent Advances in Management of ACLF & AKI-HRS

--Understand the pathophysiology of cirrhosis with special emphasis on hemodynamics.
+-Describe the pathophysiology of cirrhosis with special emphasis on hemodynamics.

--Discuss and explore the pathogenesis of AKI and hepatorenal syndrome in cirrhosis.
+-Explain the pathogenesis of AKI and hepatorenal syndrome in cirrhosis.

--Target between the types of hepatorenal syndrome and recognize its clinical presentations and diagnostic criteria.
+-Differentiate between the types of hepatorenal syndrome and recognize its clinical presentations and diagnostic criteria.

 -Review the latest evidence-based guidelines and best practices for the early detection and timely management of complications in cirrhotic patients, with a focus on hepatorenal syndrome, including vasoconstrictors, albumin, and other targeted therapies, along with their indications, contraindications, and potential adverse effects.

 The course targets health professionals in the broad fields of primary care, pediatrics, geriatrics, neurology, psychology, psychiatry, and cardiology, as well as scientists.
 This course is open to medical doctors, researchers, nurses, physician assistants, fellows.

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and Columbia University.
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
 Amedco Joint Accreditation #4008163.